jacki2ya/eslz-policy-extractor/README.md

 ## Output

-The script generates an Excel workbook with three worksheets:
+The script generates an Excel workbook with four worksheets:

-### 1. Initiatives
+### 1. Assigned Initiatives

 Lists all policy initiatives assigned via ESLZ archetypes: